cdown/chrisdown.name/_posts_todo/2024-01-23-reliably-creating-d-state-processes-on-demand.md

 or recover from partial or interrupted reads or writes.

-These states can become a problem for things like init systems or containerisation platforms where the unwavering persistence of such processes must be planned for and have strategies in place to not block forward progress.
+These states can become a problem for things like init systems or containerisation platforms where these stubborn processes may block things like tearing down a container, a user session, or the entire system on shutdown, and as such all systems like this must implement measures to deal with them.

 ## D states outside of I/O context